Practical Mysticism

-Practical Mysticism is a book written by Evelyn Underhill and first published in 1915.
+Practical Mysticism is a book by Anglo-Catholic writer and pacifist Evelyn Underhill and first published in 1915.
 In this book Underhill sets out her belief that spiritual life is part of human nature and as such is available to every human being.
 Underhill's practical mysticism is secular rather than religious, since "it is a natural human activity."

 In the following paragraph, Underhill defines the meaning of the phrase "Practical Mysticism":